-9. Should particular dog breeders that are members of particular dog breeding associations be exempt from registering with the Government as dog breeders? □ Yes ⋈ No □ Unsure Please provide reasons for your response: As above In South Australia, dog breeder registration has recently been introduced.
+9. Should particular dog breeders that are members of particular dog breeding associations be exempt from registering with the Government as dog breeders? □ Yes □ No ⋈ Unsure Please provide reasons for your response: In South Australia, dog breeder registration has recently been introduced.
 Members of Dogs SA (the Dogs West equivalent) are not exempt from registering as dog breeders, but Dogs SA are responsible for inputting and maintaining their member's details into the dog breeder register.
 The membership number issued by Dogs SA is also used as the Government dog breeder registration number.
-10. Should recognised dog breeder associations in WA be responsible for inputting the details of their members into the Government's dog breeder register on the centralised registration system? ☑ Yes ☐ No ☐ Unsure Please provide reasons for your response: Accurate collection of data.
+10. Should recognised dog breeder associations in WA be responsible for inputting the details of their members into the Government's dog breeder register on the centralised registration system? ☒ Yes ☐ No ☐ Unsure Please provide reasons for your response: Puts the onus back on the Dog Breeder to have this recognised by WA dog breeder assoc. before applying to the LGA.
 11. What do you perceive to be the benefits of recognised dog breeder associations inputting their members details into the Government's dog breeder register?
-(You may select more than one option) ☑ Creates consistency between registers Avoids duplication for dog breeders who would otherwise need to register with both associations □ Potentially lessens the administrative burden on local governments ☐ Ensures that dog breeders registered with dog breeder associations are also registered with the Government and can be traced on the Government system Other - please specify:
+(You may select more than one option) ☑ Creates consistency between registers Avoids duplication for dog breeders who would otherwise need to register with both associations ☒ Potentially lessens the administrative burden on local governments ☒ Ensures that dog breeders registered with dog breeder associations are also registered with the Government and can be traced on the Government system ☐ Other - please specify: